Hoping for funds for four officers, will get one

 The rising costs of recycling and workers’ compensation and health insurance for city employees have made it tougher to find money in the budget, said Mayor Randy Casale.

 “It’s not that we haven’t thought about [the fire department],” he said.
 “I know how critical it is right now.
 But when you’re putting a budget together, it’s a total picture.
 There are some people who can’t afford the number that we put in the budget now with their next tax bill.
-We have to think about everybody.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+We have to think about everybody.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.